|Type of Press||Triform Fluid Cell 16-5FC|

 |Results||Piper has transitioned over 500 parts from its line, approximately 20% of the overall production, to the new fluid cell press.|

-Piper wanted a new hydroforming press that could handle a significant percentage of their part-forming requirements and maximize up-time with fast, inexpensive bladder changes.
+Piper wanted a new hydroforming press that could handle a significant percentage of their part-forming requirements and maximize up-time with fast, inexpensive diaphragm changes.

-Beckwood evaluated Piper’s needs and recommended a Triform Sheet Hydroforming, 5000 PSI fluid cell model, which features a 16” forming area.
-Their new Triform 16-5FC allows for significantly decreased down-time and increased cost-savings, with bladder changes taking less than 30 minutes to complete at a fraction of the cost.
+Beckwood evaluated Piper’s needs and recommended a Triform fluid cell sheet hydroforming press.
+The model 16-5FC features 5000 PSI of forming pressure, a 16-in. diameter forming area, and intuitive recipe handling.
+Their new press allows for significantly decreased down-time and increased cost-savings, with diaphragm changes taking less than 30 minutes to complete at a fraction of the cost.

-The Triform also increased throughput, as their cycle time dropped from 90 seconds on the tray-style press to just 15 seconds on the more nimble Triform 16-5FC.
-Plus, tool changes on the smaller-format Triform are considerably less cumbersome than those performed on the larger machine.
+Triform also increased Piper’s throughput, as their cycle time dropped from 90 seconds on the tray-style press to just 15 seconds on the more nimble 16-5FC.
+Plus, tool changes on the small, flush floor Triform are considerably less cumbersome than those performed on the larger machine.